Roots Blower Company: Company history

 The Roots brothers patented the Roots Blower in 1860.
 In 1869 they were granted a patent by the United Kingdom Patent Office for the invention of "improvements in rotary blowing machines."

 In 1875, Roots exhibited a blower at the Saint Petersburg Exhibition; Thwaites and Carbutt exhibited a Roots principle "air blowing machine" for mine ventilation in the same exhibition.

 In 1885, Edgar Dwight Johnston joined the firm of 30 people; he became vice president in 1889 and president in 1898, remaining so until at least 1931.
 At that time, the firm employed about 225 people.

 In 1900, Gottlieb Daimler patented a Roots supercharger for a car's internal combustion engine.

 In 1931, Roots Blower Company and Connersville Blower Company were bought by the International Derrick and Equipment Company to found Roots-Connersville Blower Company.
 The same year, the company began production of centrifugal compressors.

 During World War II, the company made screw compressors for U.S. Navy submarines, which they used to blow ballast water.

+From 1944, Roots became a product brand of Dresser Industries.
+In 2010 Dresser was acquired by GE and integrated into the GE Energy Services and Power & Water business units.

+Five years later in 2015, the Roots company was acquired by Colfax Corporation, and became a part of Colfax's UK based engineering company Howden.
+In 2023, Chart Industries purchased Howden and quickly divested of Roots in a sale to Ingersoll Rand.

 Current production

-From 1944, Roots became a product brand of Dresser Industries.
-In 2015 the Roots company was acquired by Colfax Corporation, and is now part of UK based engineering company Howden.
-The Roots product line still includes a range of blowers.
+The Roots factory is still located in Connersville, Indiana and produces a range of positive displacement blowers and centrifugal compressors.